Saving Winnipeg: Restoring 2 of city's oldest buildings yields good and bad surprises

 "We think they are beautiful buildings and it's nice to save a piece of history," the co-CEO of Winnipeg-based Pollard Banknote said.

 He also purchased the Winnipeg Hotel, south of the Macdonald Block on Main Street, and the empty lot between them.
-The future of the hotel — built in 1872, two years after Manitoba joined Confederation — might not be as auspicious.
+The future of the hotel — built in 1873, three years after Manitoba joined Confederation — might not be as auspicious.

 "It's still to be determined if it's really salvageable.
 We don't know yet," Pollard said.